-Timothy Lloyd has served as the executive director of the American Folklore Society since 2001.
-His office is located at The Ohio State University in Columbus, where he serves as Adjunct Associate Professor of English.
+Timothy Lloyd has served as the executive director of the American Folklore

 Lloyd has served as a board and committee member or consultant for many organizations, including the French-American Foundation, the Fund for Folk Culture, the Michigan Council on the Arts and Cultural Affairs, the Michigan State University Museum, the Ministry of Culture and Communication of the Republic of France, the National Council for the Traditional Arts, the National Endowment for the Arts, the National Endowment for the Humanities, the National Recording Preservation Board, the Ohio Arts Council, the Ohio Humanities Council, the Ohio State University Libraries, and the Smithsonian Institution.

 Cashman received her BA in English and anthropology magna cum laude from Brown University (1988).
 She received her MA in English with a minor in folklore from Indiana University (1996), concentrating on narrative and genre theory and the relationships between folklore and literature.
 She also earned an MIS in Information Science (2000) from Indiana University, focusing on computer-mediated communication and instructional technology.
-Cashman taught introductory writing and literature classes at Indiana University, and is a lecturer for The Ohio State University Department of English.
+Cashman taught introductory writing and literature classes at Indiana University, and was a lecturer for The Ohio State University Department of English.

 Before AFS, she served as multimedia editor of web-based curricular material for the Agency for Instructional Technology in Bloomington, Indiana, and managing editor of The Information Society, a quarterly journal publishing research in social informatics.
 Earlier, she was the editorial associate at the Center for Foreign Policy Development of the Watson Institute for International Studies at Brown University.

 Jesse A. Fivecoate joined the American Folklore Society staff as a graduate assistant in August 2016.